cesbo/help/src/content/docs/en/astra/streams/index.md

 - `Enable` - new stream is enabled by default, but can be turned off if needed
 - `Name` - friendly channel name used in dashboards and logs
 - `ID` - unique stream identifier.
-Keep it empty to assigns a sequential number to new channels or you may define your own
+Keep it empty to assign a sequential number to new channels or you may define your own
 - `Create Multi Program Stream` - switch to MPTS configuration
 - `Description` - arbitrary channel description